xvw/preface/guides/error_handling.md

 ```

 Now we can use, for example, the `sequence` function whose type is:
-`'a Validate.t list -> 'a list Validate.t` which seems to be exactly
+`'a Validate.t list -> 'a list Validate.t` which is exactly
 what we were looking for:

 ```ocaml